 - 7. Second volunteer will be traveling from Tel Aviv to Petach Tikvah.
 Picture completed!
 Another Ezer Mizion success story.

 More than one life per day is saved by the Ezer Mizion Bone Marrow Registry.
-Many of these are young parents who had been terrified at leaving their children to grow up as orphans.
+Many of these are young parents battling cancer who had been terrified at leaving their children to grow up as orphans.
 Others are small children who will now mature and raise families of their own.
-Genetic testing is expensive and it is your generosity that has enabled Ezer Mizion to save so many lives around the globe.
+Genetic testing is expensive and it is your generosity that has enabled Ezer Mizion to facilitate stem cell transplants, thus saving so many lives around the globe.

 She is only eight years old.
 Her parent try to smile when she talks of what she wants to be when she grows up.
 But it’s so hard.
 You see, Miri is not well and only a bone marrow transplant can save her life.
 To be successful, a genetically matching donor must be found.
 With the transplant, Miri will someday become a Mommy.
 Her children will, in turn, mature and produce grandchildren for Miri – generations…eternity.
 But without the transplant, …